cnolan3/Cicada-16/HardwareSpec/CPU_ISA.md

 ### **16-bit General Purpose Registers**

 - **R0, R1, R2, R3, R4, R5:** General Purpose Registers - Can be used for data manipulation and as address pointers.
+For register-to-register arithmetic instructions (ADD, SUB, etc.), R0 serves as the accumulator.
 - **R6:** General Purpose / Frame Pointer (FP) - Can be used as a general register, but is often used by compilers to manage stack frames.
 - **R7:** Stack Pointer (SP) - Points to the top of the stack in WRAM.
 PUSH and POP operations implicitly use this register.